google/cel-spec/tests/simple/testdata/README.md

   - literals of various types;
   - variables of various types.

-- [`broken.textproto`](broken.textproto) Tests that are currently broken in the reference `cel-go` implementation.
-CEL users and implementors should beware of relying on the current behavior of `cel-go` when it's covered by one of these tests.

 - [`comparisons.textproto`](comparisons.textproto) Checks the standard functions
   that return a boolean value.